Here Is Why

 3. When exporting data, PCB design software may still show the term “standard”.
 As such, when exporting files for manufacturers, users should always select the “Extended” option.

-Recommended reading for additional details on the new Gerber X2 standard:
+For additional details on the new Gerber X2 standard:

 At Bay Area Circuits we feel fortunate to use Ucamco’s CAM software (Ucam), and as such, are well prepared to handle the Gerber X2 Extended format.
 If you have any questions or comments we’d love to hear from you!